wp-plugins/n3rdskwat-mp3player/readme.txt

 === n3rdskwat-mp3player ===
 Contributors: n3rdskwat-jmf
 Donate link: http://www.n3rdskwat.com/code/
-Tags: mp3, flash, ajax, playlist, adjustable, customizable Requires at least: 2.6.0
+Tags: mp3, flash, ajax, playlist, adjustable, customizable, music Requires at least: 2.6.0
 Tested up to: 2.9.2
-Stable tag: 1.1.11
+Stable tag: 1.1.12

 Places a mp3 player at the bottom of the screen.
 Ajax-izes the whole site so the music will go on while browsing the blog and keeping your SEO structure in tact!